noble-assets/noble-cctp-relayer/README.md

 <img src="header.png" width="512px">

-CCTP Relayer is used in conjunction Circle's Cross Chain Transfer protocol.
-It is a simple, humble service that listens for events on Ethereum and forwards them to Noble.
+CCTP Relayer is a simple service which listens for events on Ethereum and forwards them to Noble.
+It is meant to be used in conjunction Circle's Cross Chain Transfer protocol.

 With 1000 threads it can index ~700 blocks per second, or about a week's worth of blocks in 70 seconds.